HLTA Scholarship Opportunities

 HLTA Member Scholarship

-Under the namesake of the Hawaii Hotel Association, HLTA was incorporated in April of 1947 with 16 hotels.
-The HLTA has now grown to comprise 700 members, including 168 lodging properties representing over 50,500 rooms.
-As our President & CEO Mufi Hannemann announced at HLTA's 2016 General Membership Meeting, we are introducing several new scholarships in honor of HLTA's 70th Anniversary, including two $2,500 scholarships for an Active and Allied member's immediate relative.
+Originally incorporated in 1947 as the Hawaii Hotel Association with just 16 hotels in its portfolio, HLTA has grown to include 700 members including more than 150 lodging properties representing more than 50,500 rooms.
+HLTA’s President & CEO Mufi Hannemann announced at the 2016 General Membership Meeting that several new scholarships would be established in recognition of HLTA's 70th Anniversary, including a scholarship for an Active or an Allied member's immediate relative.

-To apply for this scholarship, candidates must send applications to their HLTA member (Please direct employees to the appropriate person/department).
-Candidates must be a graduating high school senior, admitted to a university, college, or vocation institution.
-Each HLTA member company or property must vet candidates and submit up to two (2) qualified applicants to email@example.com or the HLTA office (2270 Kalakaua Avenue, Suite 1702, Honolulu, HI 96815) by April 30, 2019.
-Download the application here for HLTA Scholarship Application form.
+To apply for this scholarship, candidates must send applications to their HLTA member (please direct employees to the appropriate person/department).
+Candidates must be a graduating high school senior who has been admitted to a university, college or vocational institution.
+Each HLTA member company or property must vet candidates and submit up to two (2) qualified applicants.
+Click here for application

 R.W.
 Bob Holden Memorial Scholarship

-Student must be a Hawaii resident; enrolled full-time at an accredited university/college in the United States; majoring in hotel/lodging management; and have a minimum 3.0 GPA.
-Three students will each be awarded a $1,000 scholarship.
-Deadline for applications is JUNE 28, 2019.
-Written requests for scholarship applications will be accepted by the Hawaii Lodging & Tourism Association beginning February 11.
-Mail requests to HLTA, 2270 Kalakaua Avenue, Suite 1702, Honolulu, Hawaii 96815.
+Applicant must be: a Hawai'i resident; enrolled full-time at an accredited university/college in the United States; majoring in hotel/lodging management; and have a minimum 3.0 GPA.
+One deserving student will be awarded a $2,000 scholarship.
+Click here for application

 Engineer's Advisory Council Scholarship